-Quality Assurance and Performance Improvement MSHN Monitoring and Oversight of Provider Network
+MSHN Monitoring and Oversight of Provider Network

-The Quality Assurance and Performance Improvement team (QAPI)In accordance with MSHN Quality policies and procedures, MSHN is responsible for conducting periodic Quality Assuranceannual reviews for activities related to provider performance and compliance monitoring and ensuring successful monitoring processes are in place as well as continued monitoring of corrective action plan implementation.
+In accordance with MSHN Quality policies and procedures, MSHN is responsible for conducting annual reviews for activities related to provider performance and compliance monitoring and continued monitoring of corrective action plan implementation.
 Reviews include site and desk reviews for purposes of evaluating providers in areas of administration and clinical performance and compliance.
 MSHN supports reciprocity, and where appropriate, may accept the results of an audit conducted by another qualified entity (MSHN Service Provider Reciprocity Policy).
-Copies of standards are available on the MSHN webpage: Provider Requirements→Substance Use Disorder→Quality Assurance and Performance Improvement.
+Copies of standards are available on the MSHN webpage: Provider Requirements-Substance Use Disorder-Quality Assurance and Performance Improvement.